adriangb/xpresso/README.md

 ## Inspiration and relationship to other frameworks

-Xpresso is mainly inspired by FastAPI.
+XPresso is mainly inspired by FastAPI.
-FastAPI pioneered several ideas that are core to Xpresso's approach:
+FastAPI pioneered several ideas that are core to XPresso's approach:

 - Leverage Pydantic for JSON parsing, validation and schema generation.
 - Leverage Starlette for routing and other low level web framework functionality.
 - Provide a simple but powerful dependency injection system.
 - Use that dependency injection system to provide extraction of request bodies, forms, query parameters, etc.

-Xpresso takes these ideas and refines them by:
+XPresso takes these ideas and refines them by:

 - Decoupling the dependency injection system from the request/response cycle, leading to an overall much more flexible and powerful dependency injection system, packaged up as the standalone [di] library.
-This is how Xpresso is able to provide [dependency injection into the application lifespan] and support for [multiple dependency scopes].
+This is how XPresso is able to provide [dependency injection into the application lifespan] and support for [multiple dependency scopes].
 - Making the extraction of data from requests an API available to other developers, enabling features like compatibility with libraries other than Pydantic or [MessagePack support] to be made available as 3rd party extensions instead of feature requests.
 All of this with full support for hooking into the OpenAPI documentation generation.
 - [Providing better support for `application/x-www-form-urlencoded` and `multipart/form-data` requests](https://xpresso-api.dev/latest/tutorial/forms/) by describing them with dataclasses or [Pydantic] models.
 This includes support for advanced use cases like extracting JSON from a form field.
 - Better performance by implementing [dependency resolution in Rust], [executing dependencies concurrently] and [controlling threading of sync dependencies on a per-dependency basis].